1965 GTO Tri-power Engine Rebuild

 In stock trim, Pontiac rated the 1965 Tri-power motor at a conservative 360 horsepower.
 In a properly prepared car, that was good for 14-second quarter-mile ETs.
 But I needed to make a little more power.

 The heads that came with my GTO were not correct, nor were they in good shape.
 After doing a little homework, I found a pair of 1969 Ram-Air 3 heads (cast #16), which have the large valves and better breathing.
 They fit with no problems and will work fine, but you must use pushrods, rocker arms, and valve covers for the 1968-up Pontiac 400 motor.

 Pontiac V8 blocks have just ten head bolts, so correct torquing is critical.
 On hydraulic cam-equipped motors, rocker arms are adjusted by tightening them to 20 lb/ft.
 Intake manifold bolts get tightened to 40 lb/ft.

 After the Tri-power manifold and carbs were repainted and rebuilt, they were reinstalled.

 1965 GTO Exhaust

-Original tailpipe diameter on 1965 GTOs was 2-1/2", but were not available when I was restored this car.
-Tailpipes in smaller-than-stock 2-1/4" diameter were available, so I used those.
+Original tailpipe diameter on 1965 GTOs was 2-1/2", but were not available when I restored this car.
+Tailpipes in smaller-than-stock 2-1/4" diameter were available, so I went with those.
 The left-side intermediate pipe was available, but the right-side wasn't.
-I bought two left-side intermediate pipes, cut one of them in the middle, slipped on an exhaust coupler, rotated the back end 180 degrees and welded it up.
+So, I bought two left-side intermediate pipes, cut one of them in the middle, slipped on an exhaust coupler, rotated the back end 180 degrees and welded it up.
 For mufflers I used a pair of free-flow Walker Dynamax units.